Stefon Diggs Player Prop Bets for NFL Week 6 | Buffalo vs. Tennessee 10/18/2021

 Stefon Diggs Player Prop Bets for NFL Week 6 - Buffalo vs. Tennessee

-Oddsmakers have posted plenty of player prop bet markets for Monday's NFL action, including for Stefon Diggs, who takes to the field at 8:15 PM ET broadcast on ESPN.
-Diggs and the Buffalo Bills (4-1) take on the Tennessee Titans (3-2) in Week 6 at Nissan Stadium.
+Before Stefon Diggs hits the field for Monday's game, which starts at 8:15 PM ET on ESPN, here are some key facts and figures you should know ahead of placing a bet on his player prop betting options.
+Diggs' Buffalo Bills (4-1) and the Tennessee Titans (3-2) hit the field in Week 6 at Nissan Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.